lowRISC/opentitan/doc/getting_started/setup_fpga.md

   "$(./bazelisk.sh outquery --config=riscv32 //sw/device/tests:uart_smoketest_prog_fpga_cw310.elf)"
 ```

-Note, the above will print out the contents of the registers upon success.
+The above will print out the contents of the registers upon successs.
+Note that you should have the RISC-V toolchain installed and on your `PATH`.
+For example, if you followed the [Getting Started]({{< relref "getting_started#step-3-install-the-lowrisc-risc-v-toolchain" >}}) instructions, then make sure `/tools/riscv/bin` is on your `PATH`.

 #### Common operations with GDB